postylem/pmi-dependencies/README.md

 | mean_scores.csv
 ```
 - `spec.txt` - just saves the CLI arguments
-- `scores.csv` - one row per sentence, reporting the sentence length, number of `<unk>`s and uuas with the four different ways of symmetrizing
+- `scores.csv` - one row per sentence, reporting the sentence length, number of `<unk>`s and uuas with the four different ways of symmetrizing.
+Just for quick inspection.
 - `mean_scores.csv` - mean uuas over all sentences in one line ignoring NaNs

 --------------------------------------------------